⚡ Quick answer

 A significant portion of auctioned vehicles are purchased by export agents for buyers worldwide

-To put this in perspective: Japan has approximately 80 million registered vehicles.
-Auctioning 7 million per year means roughly 1 in every 11 Japanese registered cars passes through an auction every year.
-No other used car market anywhere in the world operates at this density or with this level of formal independent documentation.
+Japan has approximately 80 million registered vehicles.
+Auctioning 7 million per year means roughly 1 in every 11 registered cars passes through a formal auction every year.
+No other used car market operates at this density or with this level of independent, standardised documentation — which is exactly why the auction sheet that the system produces is trusted internationally.

 1

 Japan's mandatory vehicle inspection system (shaken, 車検) is the single biggest driver of Japan's used car auction volume.
 Every vehicle must pass a rigorous biennial government safety inspection.
-The cost increases with vehicle age — for older cars it can exceed the vehicle's market value entirely.
-Rather than pay this cost on an ageing vehicle, Japanese owners sell it when the next shaken falls due and buy something newer.
-This creates millions of well-maintained, regularly-serviced vehicles entering the market on a predictable two-year cycle.
+The cost increases with vehicle age — for older cars it can exceed the vehicle's current market value entirely.
+Rather than pay this escalating cost on an ageing vehicle, Japanese owners sell it at auction when the next shaken falls due and buy something newer.
+This creates millions of well-maintained, regularly-serviced vehicles entering the auction system on a predictable two-year cycle.

 2

 Unlike dealerships in most other countries, Japanese car dealers operate under strict manufacturer franchise agreements that prevent them from selling competing brands on their premises.
 A Toyota dealer cannot display a Honda trade-in.
-When a customer trades in a Honda at a Toyota dealership, that Honda goes to auction.
-This structural feature of the Japanese retail market funnels virtually all trade-in vehicles into the auction system rather than dealer-to-dealer private sales.
+When a customer trades in a Honda at a Toyota dealership, that Honda goes directly to auction.
+This structural feature of the Japanese retail market funnels virtually all trade-in vehicles into the auction system rather than dealer-to-dealer private sales or multi-brand used car lots.

 3